Vanda and Ascocentrums

 If the day is warm, and you can do so, water again around mid-day, this time with a feed mix, always bearing in mind that any water which has not evaporated from the leaves and their axils by sunset may cause a rot problem if the temperature drops too low.

-Tip, if you only have one or two Vanda's, and live in cooler climes, water them by letting the roots soak in a bucket for 10 minutes or so each morning, and spray the leaves clean once in a while, on a warm day
+Tip, if you only have one or two Vanda's, and live in cooler climes, water them by letting the roots soak in a bucket for 2 or 3 hours or so every 4/5 days, and spray the leaves clean once in a while, on a warm day.